Lloyd's of London insurer Cathedral up for sale - source

-LONDON Lloyd's of London underwriter Cathedral Capital is being put up for sale by its private equity owner and could fetch more than 250 million pounds, a source familiar with the matter said on Wednesday.
+LONDON, April 17 Lloyd's of London underwriter Cathedral Capital is being put up for sale by its private equity owner and could fetch more than 250 million pounds ($382 million), a source familiar with the matter said on Wednesday.

 Private equity group Alchemy Partners, which owns a majority stake in Cathedral, is putting the business on the block six and a half years after it first invested in the company, the source said, asking not to be named.
 Cathedral's senior executives own the remaining 37 percent of the firm.